nikhilkamineni/Sprint-Challenge--SQL/README.md

 5. Write `SELECT` queries to:

    For these `INSERT`s, it is **NOT** OK to refer to users, channels, and organization by their `id`s.
-You must join.
+You must join in those cases.

    1. List all organization `name`s.